Welcome to Phoenix! Find information below about our city, including history, climate, and the tourism industry.

-Hotel inventory (city proper): More than 185 170 hotels and resorts with more than nearly 28,000 rooms for visitors.
+Hotel inventory (city proper): More than 175 hotel and resort properties with nearly 28,000 hotel rooms for visitors.

 The largest hotel in Phoenix is Sheraton Phoenix Downtown with 1,003 rooms.
 The JW Marriott Desert Ridge Resort & Spa has 950 rooms, Arizona Grand Resort & Spa has 744 rooms, the Arizona Biltmore, A Waldorf Astoria Resort, has 738 rooms, and the Westin Kierland Resort & Spa has 732 rooms.

 Regional population: 4.9 million (10th most populated metro area in U.S. as of July 2019, based on U.S. Census Bureau estimates released July 2020)

 Greater Phoenix hotel inventory: More than 69,000 guest rooms at over 500 hotels, and 40 full-service resort properties.